 The plan that Labor took to the 2007 election was largely Fibre

-later moved to protest vigorously when that term was used as a Twitter
+was later moved to protest vigorously when that term was used as a Twitter hastag for

-hastag for their own plan.
-The confusion is summed up in a 2013
+their own plan.
+The confusion is summed up in a 2013 passage from

 “...
 Why does the LNP now see FTTN as the panacea of the catastrophe that rural broadband is?
 Who knows, all we can do is look at what the Liberal Party said in 2007 & what they are saying now about FTTN to see gross misrepresentations of technology that, even back in 2007, they saw as a furphy in rural areas.
 The amusing thing is, the Nationals were pushing for FTTN in regional areas, but just 24hrs later, Nash posted her blog post in opposition to FTTN.”